 Ingredients

-- 5 pounds beef prime rib (or larger* if larger, double the spices/seasonings)
+• 5 pounds beef prime rib* (if larger, double the spices/seasonings)

 Instructions

-- Remove your prime rib from the refrigerator one hour before cooking.
+• Bring meat to room temperature: Remove prime rib from the refrigerator one hour before cooking.
 Season it on all sides with salt and cover it loosely with plastic wrap as it comes to room temperature.
 Prime rib roast will cook better and more evenly when it’s at room temperature.

-- Pat the roast with paper towels.
+• Prepare roast: Pat the roast with paper towels.
 Spoon seasoning over it, rubbing it onto all sides.
-Place bone-in roast with the bones down, inside a roasting pan cast iron pan.
+Place bone-in roast with the bones down, inside a roasting cast iron pan.
 Place a boneless roast on a rack inside the pan.

-- Carve your roast by slicing against the grain at about ½ inch thickness.
+• Carve prime rib roast by slicing against the grain into about ½ inch thick slices.
 Serve with horseradish, if desired.

 Nutrition